-The Office for the Arts (OFTA) administers a range of Australian Government funding that supports Indigenous culture, languages and visual arts.
+The Ministry for the Arts administers a range of Australian Government funding that supports Indigenous culture, languages and visual arts.

 - Latest news

-- Indigenous culture, languages, repatriation and visual arts funding administered by OFTA
+- Indigenous culture, languages, repatriation and visual arts funding administered by the Ministry for the Arts

 - Related programs administered by the Department of Broadband, Communications and the Digital Economy

 - Related programs administered by the Department of Sustainability, Environment, Water, Population and Communities

 2014-15 funding for Indigenous languages, visual arts, culture and employment

 Funding arrangements for the Australian Government’s Indigenous languages, visual arts, culture and employment programs have changed for 2014-15 while the Ministry for the Arts assesses the programs to ensure they align with the Australian Government’s arts and culture priorities and Indigenous Advancement Strategy.

 While the assessment is underway, funding has been extended without an application process to minimise the impact on Indigenous organisations supported by these programs, and to ensure that they can continue to operate after 30 June 2014.

 For information about 2014-15 funding recipients, please visit the program pages.

 National Keeping Place consultation

 The Advisory Committee for Indigenous Repatriation (ACIR), with the assistance of the Australian Government has completed consultations with Aboriginal and Torres Strait Islander communities, organisations and other interested stakeholders on establishing a National Keeping Place for ancestral remains that cannot be returned home because of a lack of information about where they come from.